Li-Heng-LH/FreeMarkerForVelocity/README.md

 #### Some Q&A ####
 * Q: Can I keep resetting FreeMarker Configuration DirectoryForTemplateLoading for different needs?
   A: Yes.

+* Q: Can I keep calling StringWriter.toString() ?
+  A: Yes.
 &nbsp;

 &nbsp;